Desperate Measures (film): Production

 In May 1995, it was announced Desperate Measures from producers Lee Rich and Gary Foster had been set up at TriStar Pictures.
-Desperate Measures had been was shot from July through December of 1996 and was initially intended as TriStar's main event release for the year, but due to restructuring at TriStar the release ended up being delayed.
+Desperate Measures had been was shot from July through December 1996 and was initially intended as TriStar's main event release for the year, but due to restructuring at TriStar the release ended up being delayed.
 According to screenwriter David Klass, after the film began production director Barbet Schroeder had the script reworked by nine different writers whose work remained uncredited on the final film.
 Klass spoke of the final film with frustration as not only had the rewrites shifted the story from taking place in a small town to a major city, but also felt the film's depiction of childhood cancer patients as weak, frail, and pitiful was completely at odds with what he'd observed in his research at Los Angeles children's cancer wards and his attempt to respectfully depict the energy and optimism they'd displayed.